How do I set PYTHONPATH and other environment variables for Canopy?

 One unlikely but possible source of confusion: Windows has two levels of environment variables, System and User (not to be confused with Canopy's System and User virtual environments!)
 Other than the PATH variable (discussed in more detail in this article), Windows User-level environment variables will take precedence over Windows System-level variables.
 In general, you should not set the PYTHONPATH environment variable at the System level, only at the User level.

-See this article on Stack Overflow for discussion and recommendation to use /etc/launchd.conf.
+See this article on Stack Overflow for a discussion and recommendation to use /etc/launchd.conf.
 For example you could add a line like this to the /etc/launchd.conf file

 This line initializes the PYTHONPATH to contain the two directories /Users/myname/tmp and /Users/myname/misc.
 You may need to create the /etc/launchd.conf file and edit it using superuser privileges for example using